aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XPS to DIF via Java" h2="Convert XPS file to DIF by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate XPS to DIF conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which are two powerful APIs that can be used to render XPS to XLSX and convert XLSX to DIF respectively.

+The process of converting XPS to DIF involves two steps.
+Firstly, Aspose.PDF for Java can be used to render XPS to XLSX.
+This API provides a wide range of features that can be used to manipulate PDF documents.
+It can be used to convert XPS to XLSX with ease.
+It also supports a wide range of other file formats such as DOC, DOCX, HTML, TXT, and more.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to DIF.
+This API provides a comprehensive set of features that can be used to manipulate spreadsheets.
+It can be used to convert XLSX to DIF with ease.
+It also supports a wide range of other file formats such as XLS, XLSM, XLSB, CSV, and more.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XPS to DIF conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XPS to XLSX.
-In the second step, you can convert XLSX to DIF by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Aspose.Total for Java is a comprehensive suite of components that enables developers to integrate XPS to DIF conversion feature in their Java applications.
+It provides a two-step process to convert XPS to DIF.
+Firstly, Aspose.PDF for Java can be used to render XPS to XLSX.
+In the second step, Aspose.Cells for Java can be used to convert XLSX to DIF.
+This suite of components provides a powerful and easy-to-use solution for developers to integrate XPS to DIF conversion feature in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}